aspiers/linear-tools/README.md

     brew install graphviz

+You will also need [Node.js](https://nodejs.org/en/), at least version 15.14.0 (for `String.prototype.replaceAll`).
+This can be satisfied via Homebrew, e.g.

+    brew install node@16

+or by first [installing `nvm`](https://nvm.sh) and then installing Node.js v16 or later:

+    nvm use 16

-Then install the various npm dependencies:
+Finally, install the various npm dependencies:

     yarn install